-Washington, DC (December 10, 2019) – The Republican Jewish Coalition thanks President Trump for extending the protections of Title VI of the Civil Rights Act of 1964 to Jewish students facing anti-Semitism on college campuses.
+Washington, D.C. – The Republican Jewish Coalition thanks President Trump for extending the protections of Title VI of the Civil Rights Act of 1964 to Jewish students facing anti-Semitism on college campuses.

 RJC National Chairman Senator Norm Coleman said:

 This is a truly historic and important moment for Jewish Americans.
 President Trump has extended to Jewish students very strong, meaningful legal protection from anti-Semitic discrimination.